 By the way, this client found me on Facebook because one of the real estate agents she is “friends” with keeps sharing my Facebook posts on his wall!

-She went to my home staging business website, called me up and the rest is history.
+She went to my home staging website, called me up and the rest is history.

 Other staging projects take several days.
-In Part 2 of this post, I’ll share how much money a home stager can make with those.
+In Part 2 of this series, I’ll share how much money a home stager can make with those.

 Home stagers who are reading this, I’d love for you to share whether you make more of your home staging income from single consultations or from more involved staging projects.